zeroasiccorp/wildebeest/README.md

 This command runs Zero Asic FPGA synthesis flow.

     -top <module>
-        use the specified module as top module
+        Use the specified module as top module, in case more than one exists.

+    -opt <mode>
+        Specifies optimization mode [area, delay] (default=area).

+    -partname <name>
+        Specifies architecture partname [Z1000, Z1010]. (default=Z1000).

     -config <file name>
-        Specifies the config file setting main 'synth_fpga' parameters.
+        Specifies config file containing FPGA architecture target parameters.

-    -show_config
-        Show the parameters set by the config file.
+        If not specified, the -partname value is used to set synthesis target.

     -no_flatten
-        skip flatening.
-By default, design is flatened.

-    -opt
-        specifies the optimization target : area, delay, default, fast.

-    -partname
-        Specifies the Architecture partname used.
-By default it is Z1000.
+        Disable design flattening.

     -no_bram
-        Bypass BRAM inference.
-It is off by default.
+        Disable BRAM inference.

-    -use_bram_tech [zeroasic, microchip]
-        Invoke architecture specific DSP inference.
-It is off by default. -no_bram overides -use_BRAM_TECH.

     -no_dsp
         Bypass DSP inference.
 It is off by default.

-    -use_dsp_tech [zeroasic, bare_mult, mae]
-        Invoke architecture specific DSP inference.
-It is off by default. -no_dsp overides -use_dsp_tech.

-    -do_not_pack_dff_in_dsp
+    -no_dff_in_dsp
         Specifies to not pack DFF in DSPs.
 This is off by default.

-    -fsm_encoding [one-hot, binary]
-        Specifies FSM encoding : by default a 'one-hot' encoding is performed.

-    -resynthesis
-        switch synthesis flow to resynthesis mode which means a lighter flow.
-        It can be used only after performing a first 'synth_fpga' synthesis pass

-    -insbuf
-        performs buffers insertion (Off by default).

     -no_xor_tree_process
-        Disable xor trees depth reduction for DELAY mode (Off by default).
+        Disable xor trees depth reduction in DELAY optimization mode.

-    -autoname
-        Generate, if possible, better wire and cells names close to RTL names rather than
-        $abc generic names.
-This is off by default.
-Be careful because it may blow up runtime.

     -no_dff_enable
-        specifies that DFF with enable feature is not supported.
-By default, DFF with enable is supported.
+        Disables mapping to DFF with enable.

     -no_dff_async_set
-        specifies that DFF with asynchronous set feature is not supported.
-By default, DFF with asynchronous set is supported.
+        Disable mapping to DFF with asynchronous set.

     -no_dff_async_reset
-        specifies that DFF with asynchronous reset feature is not supported.
-By default, DFF with asynchronous reset is supported.
+        Disable mapping to DFF with asynchronous reset.

     -no_opt_sat_dff
         Disable SAT-based DFF optimizations.
-This is off by default.

     -no_opt_const_dff
-        Disable constant driven DFF optimization as it can create simulation differences (since it may ignore DFF init values in some cases).
-This is off by default.
+        Disable constant driven DFF optimization.

+    -no_sdff
+        Disable synchronous set/reset DFF mapping.

+    -fsm_encoding [one-hot, binary]
+        Specifies FSM encoding : by default a 'one-hot' encoding is performed.

+    -resynthesis
+        Runs in resynthesis mode which means a lighter touch flow.
+        It can be used only after performing a first 'synth_fpga' synthesis pass

+    -autoname
+        Generate wire and cells names that mimic RTL (instead of generic
+        $abc names).
+Possibly significant runtime impact. (default=off)

     -set_dff_init_value_to_zero
         Set un-initialized DFF to initial value 0.
 Insert double inverters for DFF with initial value 1 and switch its initial value to 0 and modify its clear/set/reset functionalities if any.
-This is off by default.

     -show_dff_init_value
-        Show all DFF initial values coming from the original RTL.
-This is off by default.
+        Show DFF initial values in RTL.

     -continue_if_latch
-        Keep running Synthesis even if some Latch inference is involved.
-The final netlist will not be valid but it can be usefull to get the final netlist stats.
-This is off by default.

-    -no_sdff
-        Disable synchronous set/reset DFF mapping.
-It is off by default.
+        Keep running even if latches are inferred.

     -stop_if_undriven_nets
-        Stop Synthesis if the final netlist has undriven nets.
-This is off by default.
+        Stop synthesis if the final netlist has undriven nets.

     -obs_clean
-        specifies to use 'obs_clean' cleanup function instead of regular 'opt_clean'.
-This is off by default.
+        Overrides built-in Yosys 'opt_clean' function.

     -lut_size
-        specifies lut size.
-By default lut size is 4.
+        Specifies lut size. (default=4).

     -verilog <file>
-        write the design to the specified Verilog netlist file. writing of an output file is omitted if this parameter is not specified.
+        Writes out design to the specified file.

     -show_max_level
         Show longest paths.
-This is off by default except if we are in delay mode.

-    -csv
+    -csv <file>
-        Dump a 'stat.csv' file.
-This is off by default.
+        Dump synthesis statistics to file.

     -wait
-        wait after each 'stat' report for user to touch <enter> key.
-Help for flow analysis/debug.
+        Wait after each 'stat' for user to press <enter> key.

+    -show_config
+        Show the parameters set by the config file.

 ```